cldwalker/fda-events/README.md

 FIXME: Write a one-line description of your library/project.

-## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.

 ## Setup

 First-time Clojurescript developers, add the following to your bash .profile: